-Among the Jackson School’s many efforts to address these issues are:
+A selection of the Jackson School’s many efforts to address these issues (see more at Programs & Opportunities):

 An outreach program that seeks to cultivate a larger and more diverse geoscience community by helping geoscience students, especially those from underrepresented backgrounds, reflect on their own path to the geosciences and present their personal stories to young people and others in their home communities.Read More